Clark/Lake station

 Clark/Lake is an 'L' station located at 100/124 West Lake Street in Chicago's Loop district, and is accessed from the James R. Thompson Center and 203 North LaSalle building.
 It is one of the most complex stations on the 'L' system, comprising an elevated station and a subway station.
 The elevated station is serviced by the Brown, Green, Orange, Pink, and Purple Lines, while the subway platform is serviced by the Blue Line.
 In December 2014, it had an average of 17,644 weekday passenger entrances, making it the second busiest station in the 'L' system.
 The Richard J. Daley Center, Chicago City Hall, and Chicago Title and Trust Center are also served by the station.
 It is the busiest station on the Loop Elevated, and the second-busiest station on the 'L' system as of December 2014.
-This station has been recognized as the station(s) with the most pickpockets by ABC 7 Chicago.
+This station had been recognized as the station(s) with the most pickpockets by ABC 7 Chicago in 2018.

 History

-Clark/Lake is a 'super-station' consisting of two stations that have been merged into one.